Here's Why You Should Always Wipe Down an Airplane Seat

 According to experts, this quick task could protect you against serious illnesses.

 Airborne illness is a concern for many travelers on commercial flights.
 Common colds, coughs, influenza, and much more can be spread through the recycled air in an airplane, according to the Centers for Disease Control and Prevention.
-But other viruses and diseases—think: MRSA, E. coli, and others—can be spread through contact with an airplane's surfaces, including your seat.
+But other viruses and diseases—think: MRSA, E. coli, or the novel coronavirus, which causes the disease COVID-19—can be spread through contact with an airplane's surfaces, including your seat.
 "Airplanes are an excellent place to pick up some germs," says Thomas Horowitz, M.D., family medicine specialist at CHA Hollywood Presbyterian Medical Center.
 "Many people worry about recirculated air, but most infections come from your hands after touching things in the airplane."

 All these free-loading germs beg the question: Should you wipe your seat down before you sit?
 Horowitz says that while there's no practical way to wipe down a fabric seat, those made from a plastic-like material can and should be wiped down with wipes that contain hydrogen peroxide.

 Andrew Dominic DeMarco, M.D.
-FACP, medical director of Connected Health, says that Lysol or Clorox wipes should do the trick.
+FACP, medical director of Connected Health, says that Lysol or Clorox wipes are two of the products approved by the EPA to kill the coronavirus.
+In purchasing a disinfectant, it's most important to look for the percentage of isopropyl alcohol in its list of ingredients.
 "The object isn't to make the flying public panic," he says of the extra precaution, "but those with low immune systems, the elderly, pregnant women, or those who suffer from a chronic illness can take this extra simple step to protect themselves."

 Don't stop with your seat, either: Wipe down any hard surfaces you will touch during your flight, including your arm and head rests, food tray, TV and audio controls, and belt buckles.
 In other words, "Wipe down anything and everything that you are likely to touch during your flight because the flyer before you most likely touched those surfaces as well," instructs DeMarco.